williamliangwl/react-native-zendesk-support/README.md

 }
 ```

-### Installing ZenDesk SDK (optional)
+### Installing Zendesk SDK (optional)
-If you'd like to define your `appId`, `zendeskUrl`, and `clientId` inside your iOS and Android project, rather than pass them as params via `ZenDeskSupport.initialize` through this module, you can do so by integrating the ZenDesk Support SDK into your react-native project.
+If you'd like to define your `appId`, `zendeskUrl`, and `clientId` inside your iOS and Android project, rather than pass them as params via `ZendeskSupport.initialize` through this module, you can do so by integrating the Zendesk Support SDK into your react-native project.

-Follow the instructions to install the ZenDesk Support SDK for [iOS](https://developer.zendesk.com/embeddables/docs/ios/integrate_sdk) and [Android](https://developer.zendesk.com/embeddables/docs/android/integrate_sdk#adding-the-support-sdk-with-gradle) (Gradle).
+Follow the instructions to install the Zendesk Support SDK for [iOS](https://developer.zendesk.com/embeddables/docs/ios/integrate_sdk) and [Android](https://developer.zendesk.com/embeddables/docs/android/integrate_sdk#adding-the-support-sdk-with-gradle) (Gradle).

 P.S.
 This isn't a common use case.